Guatemala follows money in migrant smuggling investigations - NewsBreak

 “The majority of these structures launder money,” Campo said.

-César Calderón, Coronado’s lawyer, said that his client is innocent and that his slot machine business is legal.
-Coronado is a farmer, not a smuggler, and is himself a victim because his son was among those killed in Mexico, Calderón said.
+César Calderón, Coronado’s lawyer, said his client is innocent and that his slot machine business is legal, Coronado is a farmer, not a smuggler, and is himself a victim because his son was among those killed in Mexico, Calderon said.

 But in court earlier this year, Campo said the tragedy, which included the deaths of five minors, had not stopped Coronado’s business.